Everest Base Camp Trek 14 Days

 Thus, you should make arrangements for training at least 3 to 6 weeks for the trek.
 Depending on your fitness level, you should consider adjusting the training period if it seems like it will not be enough.
 You should work on your strength and endurance aspects for the trek while also focusing on core strength.

-The core strength exercises will help you find balance even on the uneven terrains on the mountain.
+The core strength exercises will help you find balance even on the uneven terrains of the mountain.
 Similarly, the cardiovascular and stamina training exercises are very helpful in improving your stamina reserve.
 These exercises will make the long hours of walking a piece of cake and you will also find it much easier to adjust to new altitudes.

 Altitude Sickness